The Porn Kings

-The Porn Kings were a British dance music group from Liverpool.
+The Porn Kings were a British dance music group, originally formed by Davy T, Paul Rowland, and Dan Evans.

+Davy and Dan were members of 2 Funky 2, best known for the 1993 hit "Brothers and Sisters".
+Davy was also a member of DJs Collective alongside Lee Butler, Paul Robertson, and Joe Da Bone, who were best known for the 1996 single "Rock to the Rhythm".
+Some vinyl copies were scratched out due to a fallout between Davy and Lee.

-Originally formed by Davy T, Paul Rowland, and Dan Evans, the group's first single was released as a white label called "Pumping the Junk".
+The group's first single was released as a white label called "Pumping the Junk".
 It featured an original sample from Josh Wink's "Higher State of Consciousness".
-The track was picked up very quickly by All Around the World Productions where it was reworked and renamed "Up to No Good" in 1996.
+The track was picked up very quickly by All Around the World Productions, where it was reworked and renamed "Up to No Good" in 1996.